 An Achilles tendon rupture

 The Achilles tendon connects your heel bone to your calf muscle.
-It is a band of tissue that be torn because you have overstretched, taken a fall or injured in a sports-related incident.
+You can tear this tissue by overstretching, falling, or sustaining a sports-related injury.

 Some drugs have side effects that affect the mobility of the Achilles tendon and sometimes cause it to weaken and become ruptured.
 You know there are problems with your Achilles tendon if you experience the following symptoms: